 All imported medical devices must be registered with the Taiwan FDA (TFDA), regardless of risk.
 Devices that pose the lowest risk are considered Class I, and products that pose the highest risk are considered Class III.
 Combination drug devices depend on the product’s primary function for classification.

-Class II and Class III medical device registration requires two applications — product registration and Quality System Documentation (QSD).
+Class II and Class III medical device registration in Taiwan requires two applications — product registration and Quality System Documentation (QSD).
 Companies registering for QSD should provide ISO 13485 or ISO 13488 certifications and quality system documentation (such as quality procedures and quality manuals).
 In lieu of that, they can submit a Certificate to Foreign Government and Establishment Inspection Report or an audit report along with a copy of their Free Sale Certificate.

 Class I medical devices require QSD only if the device is sterile or if it is used for measuring.